nicholasdaviees/dog-meal-tracker/README.md

 - Rename `secrets_example.h` to `secrets.h`
 - Change the WiFi credentials in the `secrets.h` file.
 - Change `DOG_NAMES` and `HK_SWITCH_NAMES` dog names in `Globals.cpp`
-- In `dog_meal_tracker.ino` and `UI.cpp`, change icon header file names to reflect the icon header files for your dog. *(View below on how to create icon header files)*
+- In `UI.cpp`, change icon header file names and icon names in the `drawIcons()` function to reflect the icon header files for your dog. *(View below on how to create icon header files)*
 - Install the required libraries (HomeSpan, NTPClient, TimeLib, and bb_captouch).
 - Connect the ESP32 board to the computer.
 - Select the board from the Tools menu.